18F/handbook/_pages/getting-started/classes/benefits.md

 ### Current employees

-Email [cpc.employeedocuments@gsa.gov](mailto:cpc.employeedocuments@gsa.gov) when you're submitting documents due to a change in life event (such as getting married or having a child).
+If you are revising benefits due to a change in life event (for example, getting married or having a child), you have from 30 days before the event to 60 days after the event to make changes.
+Outside of this window, you will need to wait for the annual open enrollment period to adjust your benefits.
+Some life event changes require documentation, such as a marriage license.
+You may start the form and return to it once you have the required documentation.

+#### Healthcare plan

-You can find these documents by logging onto HR Links and selecting the following:
+Log into HR Links and navigate to the Life Event section:

+- Compass (upper right hand corner)
-- Benefits Library icon
+- Navigator
-- Forms Center
+- Self Service
-- Select "Health Benefits Enrollment"
+- Benefits
-  - a list of event codes can be found by going to the side bar and clicking the second to last bookmark titled "Tables of Permissible Changes."
-- Once you click "Submit," the documents get sent to the cpc benefits team where they can review and process these actions

-_NOTE:_ When filling out your benefit forms, you can use digital signatures on enrollment forms, including a copied-and-pasted version of your handwritten signature.
-The only benefit documents that **cannot be submitted** with digital signatures are [beneficiary forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#part).
+- Life Event

+From there, you will be asked to select a life event.
+You will be walked through the process to upload documents, add beneficiaries (family members on your insurance), and change plans.

+#### Dental and vision plan

+You may change your dental and vision plan and beneficiaries by logging into your BENEFEDS account online or by calling 1-877-888-3337.

 ## Benefits contacts